fossabot/everpl/docs/source/developer/generic_thing_types.rst

 Additionally, devices can support an "has_color_rgb" capability which allows to set a color in RGB color units.
 This capability is optional because not all devices on the market support it.
-And ofter it's hard to determine a clear mapping between RGB and HSB color values.
+And often it's hard to determine a clear mapping between RGB and HSB color values.